CraigClem/Client/README.md

 ### Views

-Once we had finished working on the models we then began working on the CRUD functionality by creating the views for Projects.
+Once Gursham and I had finished working on the models we then began working on the CRUD functionality by creating the views for Projects.

 ```py
 class ProjectListView(APIView):